NoxelS/igs-webapp/docs/quickstart.md

 ```

 2. Create the container

 ```sh
 docker build . -t <image-name>
 docker run <image-name>
 ```

-Make sure to add all environment variables based on the .env-template.
-_If no reverse proxy is used you have to add port mapping to the containers._
+!> **Important** If no reverse proxy is used you have to add port mapping to the containers.

 # Endpoints